Ostomies, Stomas, and Colostomies

-This series of ostomy care articles is authored by Jo Hoeflok, RN, BSN, MA, CETN(C), CGN(C), who is a Registered Nurse specializing in enterostomal therapy care.
+This series of articles are authored by Jo Hoeflok, RN, BSN, MA, CETN(C), CGN(C), who is a Registered Nurse specializing in enterostomal therapy care.
 She currently is an Advanced Practice Nurse for the Gastroenterology and General Surgery Unit at St. Michael’s Hospital in Toronto.

 What is an Ostomy?